Cello Akademie Rutesheim Anmeldung

 Danjulo Ishizaka

-German-Japanese cellist Danjulo Ishizaka, first prize winner of the renowned ARD international music competition in Munich and the Grand Prix Emanuel Feuermann in Berlin studied with Boris Pergamenschikow.
-Since then he has performed around the world with leading orchestras and conductors.
+The winner of first prize at the ARD Competition in Munich and the Grand Prix Emanuel Feuermann in Berlin studied with Boris Pergamenschikow.

 Piano accompanist: Naoko Sonoda